Logo preload

 Guest blogger Danny Sheehan is a geographer and data science student with the Built Environment and Health Project at Columbia University.

-Rio das Pedras, home to approximately 63,500 residents, is the third largest informal community in Rio de Janeiro, Brazil.
-A tightly woven community, Rio das Pedras has continually attracted new residents while developing a growing local economy.
-Despite the collective successes, some services and infrastructure that many developed areas take for granted are missing in Rio das Pedras.
+Rio das Pedras, home to approximately 63,500 residents, ranks as the third-largest informal community in Rio de Janeiro, Brazil.
+This tightly woven community has consistently attracted new residents while fostering a growing local economy.
+Despite these collective successes, residents still lack some essential services and infrastructure that developed areas often take for granted.

 Rio Das Pedras, Rio de Janeiro, Brazil